UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

   of feedback that others post), or any other substantive post.

 You may post anonymous to the class.
-Piazza is setup so I will be able to see who posted even if they class cannot.
+Piazza is setup so I will be able to see who posted even if the class cannot.

 There will be 30 points for this in D2L (two points per week).
 You will start the semester with 0 points and then at the end of each week I will